 ABOUT MARIE

-François performs with artists such as violinist Geza Hosszu Legocky, pianist Tony Yike Yang & Soprano Kelly Poukens, with whom she recently won the Vrienden van het Lied prize in The Netherlands.
+François performs with artists such as violinist Geza Hosszu Legocky, pianist Tony Yike Yang & Soprano Kelly Poukens, with whom she won the Vrienden van het Lied prize in The Netherlands.

 @ Caro Deraedemaeker